sanheensethi/notes/DBMS.md

 ## Attributes
 > It is used to describe the property of an entity

-> There exist a specific domain or set of values for each attribute from where the attribute can take its values.
+> There exist a specific domain or set of values for each attribute from where that attribute can take its values.

 ### Types of Attributes-